bahmutov/cypress-examples/docs/recipes/root-attributes.md

 # Root Element Attributes

-An example showing the [cy.root](https://on.cypress.io/root) in action.
+An example showing the [cy.root](https://on.cypress.io/root) in action. 📺 Watch this example explained in the video [cy.root Command Example](https://youtu.be/XlXQm2sybQQ)

 <!-- fiddle Root element attributes -->